Main Page Content

 - Provide student health information (required for Student-Athletes, highly recommended for all other students) via the My Hazen student portal.

 - Review the College at Brockport Health Insurance Policy

 Step 7: Register for Golden Eagle Orientation - Transfer Programs

 Learn more about academic expectations and student resources, while meeting other Transfer students.
 You'll also have an opportunity to get your Eagle One ID (student ID).

 Be sure to complete the transfer checklist before the beginning of classes in August.

-All new transfer students are required to complete an online educational program called--Think About It.
-This program covers a wide range of topics from stress management, relationships (healthy vs. unhealthy), alcohol and other drugs and also covers the College’s policies and resources we have for you at the College.
-The good news is it only takes about 2.5 - 3 hours to complete and you can complete this program at your convenience and on any computer.
-For questions or concerns contact Karen Logsdon, (585) 395-2137.
+- All new transfer students are required to complete this program.
+It covers a wide range of topics from stress management, relationships, drugs & alcohol, and also covers the College’s policies and resources.
+You can complete this program at your convenience and on any computer.
+Duration: 2.5 - 3 hours

 - Apply for housing with Residential Life/Learning Communities